 Although weight gain is an ostensible benefit of consuming these beverages, there are still many potential consequences of using a high-sugar source for weight gain.
 Consuming large amounts of sugar calories can cause the blood sugar level to spike, blood pressure to spike, and contributing to elevated blood cholesterol levels.

 The high sugar diet can also be bad for the oral health of seniors.
 In seniors who still have their teeth, it can increase their risk of tooth decay and tooth infections.
-Even if a senior has dentures, a high-sugar diet can contribute to the growth of oral bacteria, increasing the risk of gum disease.
+Even if a senior has dentures or dental implants, a high-sugar diet can contribute to the growth of oral bacteria, increasing the risk of gum disease.